Need To Cut Thin Strips? Try These Three Methods!

 Thin Strip Jig

-thin-strip-jigHere’s a super simple jig made from a piece of MDF or plywood scrap that features a hook glued onto one end.
-That hook is there to push the stock through the cut safely.
-Once you have the jig made, simply set it against the fence and adjust the fence so the gap between the blade and the jig is the desired strip thickness.
-Put the stock against the jig and make sure it’s fully-seated in the hook and carefully push it through the saw.
-So simple yet so effective.
-The only downfall of this technique is that you’re somewhat limited in the size range of stock.
-If the board gets too large or too long, it can be difficult to control safely.
+thin-strip-jigThis simple jig uses a scrap of MDF or plywood with a small hook glued to one end.
+The hook pushes the stock safely through the cut.
+Set the jig against the fence, then adjust the fence so the gap between the blade and jig matches your desired strip thickness.
+Seat the stock fully in the hook and push it carefully through the saw.
+It’s simple and effective, though best suited for smaller pieces.
+Larger or longer boards can be harder to control safely.

 The Left-of-the-Blade Stop

-thin-strip-magnetWhile putting the off-cut strip to the left of the blade is definitely safer, you’ll have to re-adjust your fence each and every time to get multiple strips of the same thickness.
-If we have a stop in place to help index the cut, the process becomes easy and repeatable.
-You can use something as simple as a piece of scrap wood clamped to the table, but my preferred stop is a magnet.
-A simple MagSwitch magnet will do the trick quite nicely.
-With the stop in place, all you need to do is put your workpiece against the stop and carefully nudge the fence in place on the right side.
-Just be careful not to accidentally push that magnet out of position.
-This is my favorite method primarily because it’s easy to set up and doesn’t pose any limits on the size of the workpiece or the size of the resulting strips.
+thin-strip-magnetPlacing the off-cut strip to the left of the blade is safer, but it means resetting the fence each time to get strips of equal thickness.
+Adding a stop makes the process quick and repeatable.
+You can clamp a scrap piece to the table, but I prefer using a MagSwitch magnet.
+With the stop in place, simply position your workpiece against it and nudge the fence into place on the right.
+Just be careful not to bump the magnet out of position.
+I like this method because it’s easy to set up and works for any size workpiece or strip.

 Other Options